nats-io/nats.go/jsv2/README.md

 - Using more granular and predictable approach to consuming messages from a stream, instead of relying on often complicated and unpredictable `Subscribe()` method (and all of its flavors)
 - Allowing the usage of pull consumers to continuously receive incoming messages
 - Separating JetStream context from core NATS
-- Simplifying timeout management by extensive use of `Context`

 `jetstream` package provides several ways of interacting with the API: